St. Rita's giftshop offers products from local businesses

 According to St. Rita’s, the gift shop does over half a million dollars in sales each year, and they are looking to drive some of that money back into the local economy.

-Carmella Fondriest, daughter and co-owner says, “I thought it was cool because a lot of the places that we’re in right now are in Putnam County so they’re a little bit smaller, so I was like ‘oh we’re in Lima now!’
-It seems like it’s bigger and obviously a lot of people come through here.”
+Carmella Fondriest, daughter and co-owner say, “I thought it was cool because a lot of the places that we’re in right now are in Putnam County so they’re a little bit smaller, so I was like ‘oh we’re in Lima now!’
+It seems like it’s bigger and obviously, a lot of people come through here.”

-If you own a small business and would like to be featured at the Saint Rita’s gift shop, you can call 419-226-4540.
+If you own a small business and would like to be featured at the St. Rita’s gift shop, you can call 419-226-4540.